steffen555/UNF-sangbog/README.md

 Since the table of contents was created without the table of contents, the page numbers are probably off, so:

-4. Run mksbtdx again
+4. Run mksbtdx again.
-5. Run mksbtdx.
 Change hardcoded pagenumbers and \TeX commands in .tocx and .tdx.
 Add headers in .tocx.
+5. Compile unf-sangbog.pdf using pdflatex

 # To add a song
 Make a copy of the template file in the songs folder and follow the instrucions in the comments.
 Add the song to the main file using \include{songs/filename}